 How does a PAS happen?

-PAS disorder occurs in around 1.7 per 10,000 pregnancies; the incidence increases with the presence of risk factors.
-Risk factors for PAS include: advanced maternal age, multiparity, previous uterine surgery including curettage, assisted reproductive techniques and previous caesarean delivery.
-The most commonly described risk factor is the association of previous caesarean delivery and low-lying placenta or placenta previa.
+PAS is a rare complication, occurring in about 1.7 out of every 10,000 pregnancies.
+The incidence increases with the presence of risk factors.
+Risk factors for PAS include: advanced maternal age, multiparity, previous uterine surgery including curettage, assisted reproductive techniques, and previous caesarean delivery.
+The most common risk factor is a previous caesarean delivery and low-lying placenta or placenta previa.

 Should I have more tests done?

 In case of suspicion of PAS, you will be referred to a center with expertise for prenatal diagnosis of PAS.
-The prenatal diagnosis consists of an ultrasound, performed especially for the evaluation of the uteroplacental interface, the area where the placenta attaches to the uterine wall.
-This ultrasound should be performed with full bladder and, in some cases, magnetic resonance imaging can also be used.
+Theprenataldiagnosisconsistsofanultrasound,performedespecially fortheevaluation of the uteroplacental interface, the area where the placenta attaches to the uterine wall.
+This ultrasound should be performed with full bladder and, in some cases, magnetic resonance imaging (MRI) can also be used.
+An MRI provides a detailed view if the ultrasound is inconclusive.

 What are the risks for me at delivery?

-This abnormal adherence of the placenta prevents the normal separation of the placenta at the time of delivery and is at high risk of severe post-partum hemorrhage.
+This abnormal adherence ofthe placenta prevents the normal separation ofthe placenta atthe time of delivery and can put you at high risk of severe post-partum hemorrhage (bleeding).
 In some cases, especially with partial placenta accreta, there may be no clinical consequence at delivery.

 How are PAS disorders managed?

 Management of PAS disorders may differ depending on your specialist center and the degree of invasiveness of the placenta.
 Some centers perform a caesarean-hysterectomy, where the uterus (womb) is removed during a cesarean delivery of the baby.
-Other centers use conservative management, where the placenta is left in the uterus until its complete reabsorption.
-The best management is the one you decide with your expert center.
+Other centers use conservative management, which means leaving the placenta in the uterus after delivery, so it can shrink and be absorbed naturally.
+This may be an option if bleeding is under control and the placenta is not deeply attached.
+It can preserve the uterus, but requires close monitoring for complications like infection or delayed bleeding.
+Your care team will work closely with you to ensure the safest plan for delivery in your individual case.
 Generally, the management of PAS consists of a planned caesarean delivery under general anesthesia.

 What does it mean for my baby after it is born?

-PAS disorders do not usually affect the fetus if placental function is preserved.
+PAS usually does not harm the baby if the placenta is functioning normally.
 The possible consequences for your baby are related to moderate prematurity, if caesarean delivery is performed before term, and the risks of general anesthesia.
 In many cases, delivery will be planned for 35 weeks’ gestational age.
 In some cases, delivery may need to take place earlier.

 Will it happen again?

-The recurrent risk for a future pregnancy is around 22% to 29% if uterus was conserved.
+The recurrence risk for a future pregnancy is around 22% to 29% if uterus was preserved.

 What other questions should I ask?